DanTheetje/DanTheetje-Study-Guide-Theory-Semiconductor-Devices-KUL/theory_questions/pn_diode.md

 #### III.4.2 Diffusion Capacitance

 - How is diffusion capacitance different from junction capacitance?
-- How does it affect diode performance?
+- How does diffusion capacitance depend on bias voltage?

 ---

 ### III.5 Network Models of a p-n Diode and Their Use

+- What is a small signal equivalent model?
+- What is the general transient analysis?

 #### III.5.1 General Network Model

+* Why can the diffusion capacitance be seen as a capacitance on across the junction?

+#### III.5.2 Small-Signal Equivalent

 - What are the key components of a diode’s network model?
-- How can this model be used in circuit simulations?

-#### III.5.2 Small-Signal Equivalent

-- What is the significance of small-signal models for diodes?
 - How is the small-signal resistance of a diode determined?
+- What is the cutoff frequency of this network?
+-  What is the transit time $\tau_f$ of the minority carriers?
+What has it to do with the cutoff frequency?
+- What does transit time mean for a short region and for a long region?
+- What capacitance can be neglegted in reverse bias?

 #### III.5.3 Transient Behavior of a Diode

-- What factors influence the transient response of a diode?
-- How does charge storage affect diode switching times?
+- Assume $T>>\tau_f$ .
+How does the minority carrier concentration change in a short region?
+How does it change in a long region?
+- What is the effect of a voltage change in a time $T$ when  $T<<\tau_f$ or $T>>\tau_f$ ?
+What equations can be used for each case?

 ---

-### III.6 Heterojunction
+### III.6 Heterojunction -> NOT SEEN

-#### III.6.1 Material Issues

-- What materials are commonly used in heterojunctions?
-- How do heterojunctions differ from standard p-n junctions?

-#### III.6.2 Potentials and Band Bending in a Heterojunction

-- How do energy band alignments affect carrier transport in heterojunctions?
-- What is the role of band offsets in heterojunction behavior?

-#### III.6.3 Current Equations

-- How does current flow differ in heterojunctions compared to homojunctions?
-- What modifications are needed to traditional diode equations for heterojunctions?

 ---